9 Girl Reasons To Lift Weights

-“I am not incorporating weight lifting into my workout routine because I do not want to look bulky”—does that sound like you or someone you know?
-Maybe you have tried your hand at a few lifting exercises at the gym.
-You refrained from going any further because you want to stay toned the feminine way, and not look masculine or muscular in your sexy bandage dress.
+“I am not incorporating weights into my workout routine because I don't want to look bulky."
+Does that sound like you or someone you know?
+Maybe you've tried a few lifting exercises at the gym.
+But you held back because you're afraid of looking too muscular.

 Why Every Girl Should Be Strength Training